Where does tuition go?

 Music magazines for students - subscribed and made available for students

-Studio expenses - equipment, printing, computer software, apps, incentive programs, instruments, tunings, repairs, newsletters
+Studio expenses - equipment for online teaching and in-person, computer,, printing, computer software, apps, incentive programs, instruments, tunings, repairs, newsletters

 Music books and CDs/MP3 for students' reference